-- 1. Creditor Committee members should share responsibilities for providing facilities and staff to arrange meetings and for handling communications with the debtor as well as other members of the creditor community not on the Committee. - 2.
-The clearing system should be leveraged as a communication tool in cases where substantial amount of debt is held at the retail level.
+- 1. Committee members should share responsibilities for providing facilities and staff to arrange meetings and for handling communications with the debtor as well as other members of the creditor community not on the Committee. - 2.
+The clearing systems should be leveraged as a communication tool particularly in cases in which a substantial amount of debt is held at the retail level.